-To be classified as Vista Ready a laptop just needed 512MB RAM, 64MB graphics memory and 1GHz clock speed.
-To be Premium Ready you needed 1GB RAM, 128MB graphics memory and at least 1.5GHz.
+To be classified as Vista Ready a laptop just needed 512MB RAM, 64MB graphics memory and 800MHz (later revised to 1GHz) clock speed.
+To be Premium Ready you needed 1GB RAM, 128MB graphics memory and at least 1GHz (later revised to 1.5GHz).
 But, as I put it in Vista: My Thoughts...

 I agree, it can run Vista; That much is true.
 Now try to run Microsoft Office 2007.